Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** Hahaha, it's not easy at all to work with this.
 But I won't give up!

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou

+### Day 17: January 20, 2020 - Monday

+**Today's Progress**: Well, I'm progressing little by little on solving this challenge.
+It's so damn hard that I don't even know how to look on Google.
+Maybe revising the subject Objects in Javascript will help.
+Let's see.

+**Thoughts:** I'm hooked.
+Ok, it's frustrating not knowing how to solve this challenge, but this struggle is good.
+I need this!

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/wherefore-art-thou